MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

         # This should match the resource id you defined in your json file
         $materializedViewName = "mv-target"

-        # Database name for the source and target collections
+        # Database name for the source and view containers
-        $databaseName = "<database-that-contains-source-collection>"
+        $databaseName = "<Database that contains source container>"

         # Azure Cosmos DB account name
         $accountName = "<Azure Cosmos DB account name>"

         # Resource name for your Azure Cosmos DB account
-        $resourceGroupName = "<Resource group for Cosmos DB account>"
+        $resourceGroupName = "<Resource group for Azure Cosmos DB account>"

         # Subscription id for your Azure Cosmos DB account
         $subscriptionId = "<Subscription id>"